clarissalabrum/math4610-1/lectures/topic_05/md/topic_05.md

 <hr>

 ![Some commands to reorganize files.
-Screenshot taken using Snip & Sketch}.
+Screenshot taken using Snip & Sketch.
 This is an app on my Windows 10 box](../images/cygwin_09.png)

 <hr>